jckuri/SFND_3D_Object_Tracking/README.md

 Then I apply the formula in the video lectures to compute the TTC based on the median `x` values.

 The special kind of median of `x` values only uses selected lidar points.
-Lidar points are selected if their reflectivity values are not so far from the mean reflectivity.
+Lidar points are selected if their reflectivity values are not so far away from the mean reflectivity.
 I also eliminate outliers which are in the maximum 20% and in the minimum 20%.
 Then I take the median of the selected `x` values.